 Go online and register for that section.

 Students who transfer WR 121 credits from another Oregon university will be able to register for Writing II courses once their WR 121 credits have been officially processed by the Admissions and Registrar’s offices.
 Students who transfer other equivalent first-year writing courses from other universities should likewise be able to register for Writing II courses once their transfer credits are evaluated and processed.
-For questions related to transfer equivalencies, please contact Kristy Kelly, Assistant Director of Writing.
+For questions related to transfer equivalencies, please contact Kristy Kelly, Director of Writing.